 It came down to this—13 seconds to go, no timeouts at the 1-yard line of the Dallas Cowboys.
 If the Packers run the ball and are stopped short, the game is over.

-Starr ran behind a perfect double-team block on DT Jethro Pugh by C Ken Bowman and the RG Kramer.
+Starr ran behind a perfect double-team block on defensive tackle Jethro Pugh by center Ken Bowman and the right guard Kramer.
 Kramer was the one who had to fire out first on that block and get leverage on Pugh, and he did.